-My name is Petr Koryťák, I live in Přimda in the Tachov district and now I am supported by the sale of protective shields.
-I got into the subject of business by pure chance.
+My name is Petr Koryťák, I live in Přimda in Tachov and now I am supported by the sale of protective shields.
+I got into business by coincidence.
 Since I own a 3D printer, I started printing headbands on protective shields like almost every printer in the Czech Republic who wanted to help in the situation connected with the COVID-19 epidemic.
-I took charge of the Tachov district and supplied polyclinics, towns and everyone who needed to supply protective equipment entirely from my own resources.
-Due to the acceleration of printing, I modeled my own headband, which I got for 1 hour 30 minutes. for two pieces, which was a wonderful time.
+I took charge in Tachov and supplied polyclinics, towns and everyone who needed to supply protective equipment entirely from my own resources.
+Due to the acceleration of printing, I modeled my own headband, which I got for 1 hour 30 minutes for two pieces, which was a pretty good time.
 The headband is lighter and more comfortable on the forehead.

 More information at protector19.com.

 1. How did you get into what you want to do in business?

 Due to the growing demand and inquiries for the supply of hundreds of pieces of shields, not only in the Tachov region, but from all over the Czech Republic, I was forced to think about it a bit and change production.
 One day, Mr. Šmejkal (executive of a plastic injection company) contacted me with an offer to rent the space I was looking for for the assembly and packaging of 3D shields.
 Since I already had the space solved, Mr. Šmejkal turned the letter over and offered me the opportunity to cooperate: “How about not doing one headband for 45 minutes but 40 seconds”.
 Well, it was almost decided.
 Pressure from desperate people who needed more and more pieces convinced me that it was necessary to produce faster and more pieces.

 2. What was your biggest fear at the beginning, what was the hardest part of starting a business?